sophongo/sophdoc/docs/en/docs/kpanda/user-guide/gpu/index.md

 ## Introduction to GPU Capabilities

-The DaoCloud container management platform supports unified scheduling and operations management of GPUs, NPUs, and other heterogeneous resources, fully unleashing the computational power of GPU resources, and accelerating the development of enterprise AI and other emerging applications.
-The GPU management capabilities of DaoCloud are as follows:
+The Suanova container management platform supports unified scheduling and operations management of GPUs, NPUs, and other heterogeneous resources, fully unleashing the computational power of GPU resources, and accelerating the development of enterprise AI and other emerging applications.
+The GPU management capabilities of Suanova are as follows:

 - Support for unified management of heterogeneous computing resources from domestic and foreign manufacturers such as NVIDIA, Huawei Ascend, and Days.
 - Support for multi-card heterogeneous scheduling within the same cluster, with automatic recognition of GPUs in the cluster.